ISO 13485

 Implementing the ISO 13485 Standard: Objectives

-The author discusses implementing the ISO 13485 standard, including seven questions to clarifying your objectives and six considerations in shaping your objectives.%name Implementing the ISO 13485 Standard: Objectives
+By Guest Blogger Brigid Glass The author discusses implementing the ISO 13485 standard, including seven questions to clarifying your objectives and six considerations in shaping your objectives.%name Implementing the ISO 13485 Standard: Objectives

 Implementing ISO 13485 is such an enormous undertaking for an organization that it pays to approach the planning strategically to ensure that all objectives are met.
 Often, some objectives are made explicit, and others are unspoken.
 It is worth taking the time to ensure that all objectives are clearly stated to achieve the outcomes you want.
 Begin with the end in mind.
-Then, ensure that you are taking the organization with you, and you are all headed to the same destination.
+Then, ensure that you are taking the organization with you and are headed to the same destination.

 7 Questions to Clarify Your Objectives

 2. What other regulatory requirements must you meet to get into international markets?
-ISO 13485 requires that you meet applicable regulations for each market, such as a training procedure to address 21 CFR 820.25, a post-market surveillance plan to address CE Marking requirements, and a Mandatory Problem Reporting Procedure for Canada.
+ISO 13485 requires that you meet applicable regulations for each market, such as a training procedure to address 21 CFR 820.25, a post-market surveillance plan to address CE Marking requirements and a Mandatory Problem Reporting Procedure for Canada.

 3. If you are a supplier to medical device manufacturers, what do your customers expect of your QMS?
 If they haven’t made this explicit already, ask them.
 Meeting their needs and their audits of your system may be as important to you as the certification audit.

 4. Do you want to achieve business improvements by implementing a QMS?
-If you include this in your stated objectives, and everyone “buys into” the program, then you will build procedures that deliver business improvements, rather than just being regulatory overhead.
+If you include this in your stated objectives, and everyone “buys into” the program, then you will build procedures that deliver business improvements rather than just being regulatory overhead.

 5. Do you have real buy-in from your CEO?
 You may have buy-in for certification, but if you don’t already have a regulated QMS, does she or he fully understand the cultural change that he or she must lead?
-If not, make this one of your unwritten objectives and keep it front of mind.
+If not, make this one of your unwritten objectives and keep it in mind.

 6. Do you have organizational buy-in?
-Ensure that it is clear who owns each process, and that those process owners have the ultimate responsibility for the compliance of their process and ownership of documentation that is created for those processes.
+Ensure that it is clear who owns each process and that those process owners have the ultimate responsibility for the compliance of their process and ownership of documentation that is created for those processes.
 Keep the project progress visible.
 Develop a communication plan with its objectives and targets, even if your organization is small.

 Timeframes and Trade-offs